AI & Automation in Communication

 Supporting Safety-Critical Conversations

-• Some conversations must always remain human
+• Some conversations — especially those involving vulnerability or emergencies — must remain human

 Share :